Deep-Symmetry/carabiner/README.md

 ## Usage

-If you are on a Mac OS X or Windows x64 system, you can download the executable from the [releases](https://github.com/brunchboy/carabiner/releases) page.
+If you are on a Mac OS X, Windows x64, or Rapberry Pi system, you can download the executable from the [releases](https://github.com/brunchboy/carabiner/releases) page.
 Then just open a terminal window, and run it:

     > Carabiner
-    Starting Carabiner on port tcp://127.0.0.1:17000
+    Starting Carabiner 1.1.2 on port tcp://127.0.0.1:17000
     Link bpm: 128.5 Peers: 1 Connections: 0

 By default it listens on port 17000.
 If this port is already in use on